The Area

 Lake Garda

 Lake Garda is the largest lake in Italy and just under an hour’s drive from Verona.
 The lake is a breath-taking place surrounded by 25 picturesque villages and it has been widely praised by renowned artists such as Ezra Pound, D.H.
-Lawrence, Maria Callas and Tennyson, amongst many others.
-Even the Romans used to holiday in Lake Garda and bathe in the thermal water.
-From a source rising from below the lake, the waters are rich in sulphur and are thought to have healing powers.
+Lawrence, Maria Callas, and Tennyson, amongst many others.

 Credits-Malster

-Venice and the Prosecco area
+Venice and the Prosecco Area

 Venice is the capital city of the Veneto region.
 To find out more about Venice and the Prosecco area of production, have a look at our Prosecco pages.